softsky/site-security-site/app/views/website-security/improving-dom-xss-vulnerabilities-detection.md

 For example, the number after the /\#/latest/page hash sequence can be manipulated and see how this data is being parsed.

-Acunetix WVS version 9 is capable of automatically finding such complex vulnerabilities.
+SOFTSKY WVS version 9 is capable of automatically finding such complex vulnerabilities.
 It gathers a list of all the location hash URIs and analyzes them trying to identify patterns.
 It then split them in fragments (like it does on URL path fragments) and manipulates each